analogdevicesinc/msdk/Examples/MAX32662/SPI/README.md

 Multiple word sizes (2 through 16 bits) are demonstrated.

 This example can demonstrate blocking, non-blocking, and DMA transactions methods controlled by the definitiona at the top of main.
-For blocking transactions define MASTERSYNC, for non-blocking transactions define MASTERASYNC, and for DMA transactions define MASTERDMA; define only one of these at a time.
-By default MASTERSYNC is defined.
+For blocking transactions define MASTERSYNC, for non-blocking transactions define MASTERASYNC, and for DMA transactions define MASTERDMA; set only one of these at a time.
+By default MASTERSYNC is set to 1.

 ## Software